MrMatch246/KeyLab_Essential_mk3_TGE/README.md

 ------------------------------------

 Modified the Scripts for the Arturia KeyLab Essential Mk3 to add all the easy fixes and the cool features that arturia just overlooked!
+As i am more of an Arrangement Person, please let me know if there is anything in the session direction that would be useful!
+Or anything!
+I am open to suggestions and will try to implement them as best as i can!

 ## Current Features (You can choose which to use):